fletchjp/MERG-Arduino-Software/README.md

 which I have for some cases but not others.

+I have been doing some work with workspaces on an example which is not in GitHub.
+I have a suspicion that the configuration needs inside GitHub are different and I have not sorted that out.
+Some of the errors have started since I did the workspace work.
+I still have problems about access to Arduino default settings.

  ## Repositories

  I have started to add separate repositories for the Arduino codes which are already on the Knowledgebase.